aynurin/Say.Ivona/README.md

-﻿Sorry to say, but this code seems to be deprecated with Ivone moving to Amazon hosted API.
+﻿Sorry to say, but this code seems to be deprecated with Ivona moving to Amazon hosted API.
 Try requesting their proprietary SDK at http://developer.ivona.com/.

 # Say.Ivona